Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Prospective experiments and future experimental facilities

 While the EIC at BNL will cover a broad kinematic domain extending deep into the small-$x$ gluon–dominated regime, the proposed Electron–Ion Collider in China (EicC) is designed to focus on the sea-quark region at moderate energies.
 Together, these facilities establish a global program in hard exclusive reactions that will decisively advance our understanding of the inner structure of hadrons.
-The white paper for EicC was released in 2021~\cite{Anderle:2021wcy}, while the Chinese version was published a year earlier~\cite{Cao:2020EicC}.
-The conceptual design report is scheduled to be delivered soon.
+The white paper for EicC was released in 2021~\cite{Anderle:2021wcy}, while the Chinese version was published a year earlier~\cite{CAO:2024fdz}.
 It is proposed to experimentally investigate the multi-dimensional structure of the nucleon in the sea quark region with the aim of bridging the kinematic coverage gap between EIC and JLab, as clearly shown in Fig.~\ref{fig:kinematic_coverage}.
-The 3D imaging in terms of GPDs through exclusive processes is one of the most vital goals of the EicC~\cite{Cao:2023wyz}.
+The 3D imaging in terms of GPDs through exclusive processes is one of the most vital goals of the EicC~\cite{Cao:2023wyz,Huang:2025wdq}.
 Other central scientific topics are the precise measurement of TMDs~\cite{Zeng:2022lbo}, electro- and photo-production of heavy quarkonium~\cite{Wang:2023thy,Cao:2019gqo} and exotic hadronic states~\cite{Cao:2023rhu,Cao:2020cfx,Yang:2020eye,Cao:2019kst}.
 The electron beam with a polarization degree of around 80\% is designed to collide with the proton beam with a polarization of about 70\% under the center of mass energies of 15 to 20~GeV and the luminosity of (2–3) $\times 10^{33}$ cm$^{-2}$ s$^{-1}$.
-This project proposes to upgrade the High-Intensity heavy-ion Accelerator Facility (HIAF)~\cite{Yang:2013yeb} in Huizhou, China, which is expected to become operational very soon.
+This project proposes to upgrade the High-Intensity heavy-ion Accelerator Facility (HIAF)~\cite{Yang:2013yeb} in Huizhou, China, \which became operational late last year.
 Additionally, a polarized electron ring will be installed as part of the upgrade.
 Motivated by the requirements of the physics objectives, a central detector system is designed with the coverage of charged particles within pseudo-rapidity $-3.5 <\eta < 3.5$, and the electromagnetic calorimeter for electron and photon detection covering a range of $-3 < \eta <3$.
-The far-forward detectors, including Roman pots, off-momentum detector, and zero-degree calorimeter (ZDC), are particularly relevant for the extremely forward-going proton required by the GPDs physics.
+The far-forward detectors, including Roman pots, off-momentum detector, and zero-degree calorimeter (ZDC), are particularly relevant for the extremely forward-going proton required by the GPDs physics. {The specified central and far-forward detectors constitutes the baseline setup of the EicC detection system, as detailed in the forthcoming Conceptual Design Report.}